ballerupgis/SeMaWi/docker/README.md

 ## Pulling geodata from a GeoCloud2 instance

+First make sure you have followed the instructions for configuring the GC2 sync in SeMaWi.
+That is documented in this file in the section "GeoCloud2 Import Cronjob".

 The image has a script `/opt/syncgc2.sh` which needs to be called in order to initiate a pull from GC2.
 You will want the docker host to have a cron job for this purpose.
 An example of such a command could be:

 ```cron